sudheerj/javascript-interview-questions/README.md

      void expression
      ```

-     Let's display a message without any redirections or reloads
+     Let's display a message without any redirection or reload

      ```javascript
      <a href="javascript:void(alert('Welcome to JS world'))">Click here to see a message</a>